Roadside Monocular 3D Detection Prompted by 2D Detection: Related Work

 \textbf{Prompting}, enabled by large language models (LLMs), is first recognized in Natural Language Processing (NLP) \cite{brown2020language, sanh2021multitask, wei2022emergent}.
-Briefly, given a generative LLM, using a text prompt can instruct the model to produce desired text outputs.
-Inspired by this, the computer vision community endeavors to train large visual/multimodal models that can take text prompts to generate, restore and edit images \cite{ramesh2021zero, liu2023explicit, nichol2021glide}.
+Given an LLM, using a text prompt can instruct the LLM to produce desired text outputs.
+Inspired by this, the computer vision community endeavors to train large visual/multimodal models that can take text prompts to generate, restore and edit images \cite{ramesh2021zero, liu2023explicit, nichol2021glide, Sun2024alpha}.
 Some works use images as prompts to accomplish vision tasks such as segmentation and inpainting \cite{bar2022visual, wang2023images}.
-Beyond visual and text prompts, some recent works use more diverse information as prompts to guide models to produce desired output.
-For example, the Segment Anything Model (SAM) accepts bounding boxes, segmentation masks, and foreground/background points as prompts towards interactive segmentation \cite{kirillov2023segment}.
-Inspired by above, we train a 3D detector that accepts prompts given by a well-trained 2D detector.
-The prompt can be as simple as predicted 2D coordinates and labels, similar to what used in SAM.
-Our method of using 2D detections as prompts significantly improves 3D detection performance (Fig. \ref{fig:overview}c, Table \ref{tab:benchmarking-results(0.5,0.25,0.25)}).
+Beyond visual and text prompts, some recent works use more diverse information \cite{wang2025attention} as prompts to guide models to produce desired output.
+For example, the Segment Anything Model (SAM) accepts bounding boxes, segmentation masks, and points as prompts towards interactive segmentation \cite{kirillov2023segment}.
+In this work, we propose the promptable 3D detector design (Pro3D), which trains a 3D detector that accepts 2D detections as prompts.
+The instantiation of the prompt can be predicted box coordinates and class labels.